Adventure Island (TV series): Colour

 No episodes of Adventure Island were produced in colour, since Australian TV was at that time broadcast in black-and-white, and there was evidently no plan to sell the program overseas.
 A popular belief by many viewers that the show was in colour could be attributed in large part to the brilliant sets which, for most of the show's run, were designed by Paul Cleveland.

 Howson has said that in 1971 an American network expressed strong interest in the show and were only reluctant to make an offer due to its monochrome format.
 Howson proposed a solution to the ABC in which the entire five shows would be restaged on Tuesdays but this time filmed in colour—the cast and crew now totally familiar with the scripts, having performed them for the videotaped version on Sunday and Monday—but his proposal was met with total uninterest by the ABC and was never considered.

 A brief piece of colour footage (actually an offcut from a 1972 ABC magazine show story on the show's closure) was aired for the first time in 1996 as part of an ABC 40th anniversary programme.

-AwardsAdventure Island won the first TV Week Logie award in the newly established category of Best Children's Show in 1969 (for programmes broadcast in 1968).

-In 1971, Sue Donovan won the Logie for Best Female Personality (Victoria).

-For his contribution to Australian children's television, Godfrey Philipp won a special Logie award in 1973.
-(In 1979, Godfrey's programme Rainbow won a further Logie for Outstanding Contribution To Children's TV.)